Indonesian shortfin eel: Conservation Status

 Due to increasing demand of eels for consumption, particularly in East Asia, the fishing and export of tropical freshwater eel species such as A. bicolor has grown rapidly within recent decades.
-In particular, the listing of European Eel (Anguilla Anguilla) on Appendix II of the 2007 Convention on International Trade in Endangered Species of Wild Fauna and Flora in the EU and complete ban of European Eel exports in 2010 has been contributed as a major influence for the rise in A. bicolor exports.
-The European Eel had been listed as critically endangered in 2008 by the International Union for Conservation of Nature (IUCN) with a major contributing factor being attributed to overfishing and the high consumer demand for eels in Europe and Asia.
-Due to these government regulations for the European Eel, the high demand for eels created a gap in supply that has been filled in by other nations, most prominently Indonesia, by relying on the export of tropical Asian eel species such as A. bicolor.
-Indeed, the overexploitation of local populations or entire species of eel and resulting shift towards other species has been a consistent historical trend which is likely happening again with the Indonesian Shortfin Eel.
+In particular, the listing of European eel (Anguilla Anguilla) on Appendix II of the 2007 Convention on International Trade in Endangered Species (CITES) of Wild Fauna and Flora in the EU and complete ban of European eel exports in 2010 has been contributed as a major influence for the rise in A. bicolor exports.
+The European eel had been listed as critically endangered in 2008 by the International Union for Conservation of Nature (IUCN) with a major contributing factor being attributed to overfishing and the high consumer demand for eels in Europe and Asia.
+Due to these government regulations for the European eel, the high demand for eels created a gap in supply that has been filled in by other nations, most prominently Indonesia, by relying on the export of tropical Asian eel species such as A. bicolor.
+Indeed, the overexploitation of local populations or entire species of eel and resulting shift towards other species has been a consistent historical trend which is likely happening again with the Indonesian shortfin eel.